Tommmi/TUtils.Messages/documentation/documentation-english.md

 For all of the participating communication components it looks as if they all are attached to a virtual data bus, regardless of whether the sub-components are running in the same thread, in the same process, run on the same machine or on different servers or different clients.
 Everyone can communicate with each other as long as they are attached to the same bus.
-When configuring the specific communication infrastructure basically there may be used different technologies:
-Inprocess Queuing, HTTP, IP, narrow band radio, SMS, Email, Windows sockets, shared memory, WebDAV.
+While configuring the specific communication infrastructure there may appear different technologies: inprocess queuing, HTTP, IP, narrow band radio, SMS, Email, Windows sockets, shared memory, WebDAV.
 All that is basically suitable to carry data and to transmit signals, could be used (as long as there exists an implemention for that technology or medium).

 `TUtils.Messages` currently only has implementations for .NET, HTTP and inprocess queueing.
 An implementation for JavaScript is currently in progress.